SysKitTeam/docs-trace/requirements/system-requirements.md

 ---
 title: System Requirements
 description: >-
-  This article lists the requirements needed to run and use SysKit Trace
+  This article lists hardware and software requirements that are necessary to install and use SysKit Trace
 author: Vinko Bedek
 date: 1/20/2020
 ---